 - Getting everyone onboard with a new production method isn’t easy, and some people may be ambivalent about change.

 - In order for successful implementation, management officials must be able to guide employees directly and efficiently.
-In essence, the lean method of operation is derived by how well a management official can work with his employees more so than with the standard procedure, and personality clashes, as well as other issues may arise.
+In essence, the lean method of operation is derived from how well a management official can work with his employees more so than with the standard procedure, and personality clashes and other issues may arise.